Last Updated on May 9, 2022 by Scott Charleboix

 Planning tools that you should have: Go to this link to explode your blog and look at the planning tools.

 - How to Create a Bangin’ Blog Business workbook – Melyssa Griffin

 - Ultimate Pinterest Planning Calendar – from Simple Pin Media

-Between these four planning tools (listed above) you should have ample ammo to start planning and maintaining your blog.
+Between these five planning tools (listed above) you should have ample ammo to start planning and maintaining your blog.
 Good luck!